 • Work with our suppliers who help us to run your accounts and services.

-If we do transfer your personal information outside the UK and EEA to our suppliers, we’ll make sure that it is protected to the same extent as in the UK and EEA.
+If we do transfer your personal information outside the UK to our suppliers, we’ll make sure that it is protected to the same extent as in the UK.
 We’ll use one of these safeguards:

-• Transfer it to a non-EEA country with privacy laws that give the same protection as the EEA;
+• Transfer it to a non-UK country with privacy laws that give the same protection as the UK;

-• Put in place a contract with the recipient that means they must protect it to the same standards as the UK and EEA.
+• Put in place a contract with the recipient that means they must protect it to the same standards as the UK.